What made you interested in Envirotainer?

 What earlier experiences and knowledge do you bring to the Cold Chain market?

 By having experience from the airlines, I supported and helped develop the product for new customers.
 More importantly, there is a mutual understanding of the stakeholder needs within the supply chain industry: planning, availability, reliability, and awareness of handling are essential for an efficient transportation.

 How does a day in your work life look?

-As a Global Partner Manager EMEA, my partners at HQ are based in EMEA; however, the interactions are across the globe.
+As a Global Key Account Manager, Airlines EMEA, my partners at HQ are based in EMEA; however, the interactions are across the globe.
 Because we have a strong team-spirit within Envirotainer, I often support my local sales colleagues and our operations team, who are the bread and butter of what we do.
 We also build enterprise teams, which includes people from all continents.

 What does trustworthiness mean to you?

 Trustworthiness is an absolute key, both internally and externally.
 This is a needed interpersonal skill as our business success is driven by people.
 Naturally, I am a person who likes to bring value to people's lives so when I heard Envirotainer has this same value, I felt like it was a good fit.